-Progressive Eyeglasses are also known as No-Line Bifocal or Varifocal which provide the smoothest transition from long distance vision - intermediate vision - near vision, including all the in-between corrections.
+Progressive Eyeglasses are also known as No-Line Bifocal or Varifocal which provide the smoothest transition from long-distance vision - intermediate vision - near vision, including all the in-between corrections.
 Progressive Glasses is the combination of distance glasses and reading glasses in one lens.
-Progressive eyeglass lenses contains regular or progressive powers of correction (from top to bottom), which ease eye strain and provide better vision.
+Progressive eyeglass lenses contain regular or progressive powers of correction (from top to bottom), which ease eye strain and provide better vision.

 Eyeglassdirect is an online optical store specializing in best prescription glasses and eyewear frames of flawless quality and assured of a lower price collective with the quality standards you really deserve.
 Here in Eyeglassdirect, all Progressive Glasses frames are at wholesale prices and of the latest trend, so hurry up and place the order now!

 It can happen to anyone; even to those who have never experienced vision problems.
 Near vision begins to blur, and that ebook, menu, or cell phone needs to be held at arm's length in order to focus on it clearly.
 It's called presbyopia and comes with aging.
 Our eyes get less flexible and less capable of focusing up close.

 The good news is presbyopia can be treated easily with progressive lenses.
 Also referred to as "no-line" bifocals, progressive lenses pack a vision-correcting punch, taking care of near vision, far vision and everything in between.